Petter Solberg: 2019–present

 Petter retired from full-time motorsport at the end of 2018, but did complete a 'Farewell Tour' in 2019 consisting of some of his favourite events.
 He set the fastest RX lap at the Goodwood Festival of Speed, set the lap record at the Norges Råeste Bakkeløp, won Gymkhana Grid and signed off from his WRC career with one final class win at the 2019 Wales Rally GB.

 Since then Petter has been a constant and supportive presence in his son's life as Oliver Solberg followed in his father's footsteps and reached the World Rally Championship.
 In 2022, the Solbergs won the Race of Champions' Nations Cup for Team Norway.

 Gymkhana Grid

 Solberg won the AWD class of the 2016 Gymkhana Grid at Marathon with a Citroën Xsara.
 In 2018, he finished second at Johannesburg with a Volkswagen Polo.
 In 2019 he won the event at Warsaw, again driving a VW Polo.

 Personal life

 Solberg was born in Askim, but grew up in Spydeberg.
 He is the younger brother to Henning Solberg.
-He is married to a Swede, Pernilla Walfridsson, with whom he has a son, Oliver Solberg, who is now a driver in the WRC himself.
+He is married to a Swede, Pernilla Solberg (née Walfridsson), with whom he has a son, Oliver Solberg, who is now a driver in the WRC himself.
 Pernilla is the daughter of former Volvo factory driver and 1980 European Rallycross Champion, Per-Inge "Pi" Walfridsson (who also claimed a remarkable fourth overall in the 1973 RAC Rally).
 Pernilla was also, for some time, one of the world's leading female rally drivers.
 Solberg lives with his family in Mitandersfors, Sweden.

+Post-driving career, Solberg was diagnosed with ADHD.